 - Increased output from system: Various studies have been carried out to understand the output of floating PV system.
 These studies confirm that there has been an increase in energy generation from such plants.
 This increase can be attributed to the reduced operating temperature of solar modules resulting from natural cooling from water.
 Additionally, these systems if installed in huge water bodies may have less settled dust on them resulting in increased energy output from plant.
 An increase in energy of around 10% to 12% from such system may be realized.

 - Savings of water: Water from water bodies is lost in form of vapour.
 Installing floating PV plant reduces the water loss due to evaporation.
 Additionally, cleaning a typical solar power plant require huge amount of water.
-CEEW estimates that around 7,000 ~ 20,000 litres of water per MW is required in cleaning of plant.
+CEEW estimates that around 7,000 ~ 20,000 liters of water per MW is required in cleaning of plant.
 A cleaning cycle in power plant may happen more than once a week.
 Such huge quantities of water may be saved if floating PV system is used.
 The cleaning water used in floating PV system goes into the water body again which can be reused leading to savings in water and its associated cost.

 - Alternate source of energy at Dams: Dam based reservoir can utilize their water bodies to install floating PV system.
 Such system may help boost the usage of solar energy during day time.
 The water saved during day time may be utilized during night time to generate more power reducing dependence on fossil fuel based plants.
 Additionally, the Ministry of Power had already indicated in its (draft)National Tariff Plan (released in 2016) that it may implement Renewable Generation Obligation (RGO).
 While the policy is still in draft state, utilizing floating PV may fulfil the generators RGO.